 14. Time and place of working:

 Usually, if the workstation has a special department of recruiters, then they are in charge of duties of visiting institutions during the campus placement.
 Recruiters are the people who actually sit in front of you during your campus job interview while questioning you from your required academics field as well as according to their needs.
 At the same time, the HR may or may not have the privilege of visiting campuses during the placements.
-Even during the mass recruitment process, the team of recruiters is given the charges, since HR may be given more important duties to perform.
+Even during the mass process of recruitment, the team of recruiters is given the charges, since HR may be given more important duties to perform.

 15. Training of newly recruits or freshers: